 MA Fashion Studies performances at Centre Pompidou – May 14, 2022

 The MA Fashion Studies program at Parsons Paris invites the public to participate in a set of mediations performed around emblematic works of the Centre Pompidou’s Musée National d’Art Moderne, the largest museum for modern art in Europe.
-The four performances, in connection with the current Yves Saint Laurent at the museums and Charles Ray exhibitions, take a resolutely societal and contemporary approach to clothing and its links with the body, culture and history, and offer a new look at designing, wearing, and displaying clothing.
+Under the direction of MA Fashion Studies Program Director Marco Pecorari, the four performances, in connection with the current Yves Saint Laurent at the museums and Charles Ray exhibitions, take a resolutely societal and contemporary approach to clothing and its links with the body, culture and history, and offer a new look at designing, wearing, and displaying clothing.

 ■ Collecting Fashion